Connecticut Attorney General

-The Connecticut Attorney General is the state attorney general of Connecticut.
+The Connecticut attorney general is the state attorney general of Connecticut.

-The Attorney General is elected to a four-year term.
+The attorney general is elected to a four-year term.
 According to state statute, eligibility for the office requires being "an attorney at law of at least ten years' active practice at the bar of this state."
 A State Supreme Court ruling from 2010, Bysiewicz v.
 Dinardo Et Al. (SC 18612) attempted to clarify this statute.
 The court's ruling sets a de facto 10-year residency requirement for candidates and bars those with no litigation experience, although "litigation experience" was left undefined.
 These requirements are stronger than other states in the area.
 In New York, the only requirements are being a resident for five years and at least 30 years old.
 In Massachusetts, the only requirements are being admitted to the state bar and having US citizenship for five years.

-The office of the Attorney General was officially created by the Connecticut General Assembly in 1897.
-The current Attorney General is William Tong, a Democrat serving since January 9, 2019.
-Tong succeeded retiring Attorney General George Jepsen, a fellow Democrat.
+The Office of the Attorney General was officially created by the Connecticut General Assembly in 1897.
+The current attorney general is William Tong, a Democrat serving since January 9, 2019.

+Unlike other states, the Connecticut Attorney General is not responsible for criminal prosecution in Connecticut.
+In Connecticut the Attorney General generally exercises only civil jurisdiction.
+The Connecticut Division of Criminal Justice is responsible for the investigation and prosecution of all criminal matters in the State of Connecticut overseen by the Chief State's Attorney.